karimra/gnoic/docs/command_reference/file/put.md

 #### file

-The `--file` defines the file remote name, defaults to the path Base of the local file.
+The `--file` defines the file remote name.

-#### remote-name
+#### dst

-The `remote-name` defines the file remote name, defaults to the path Base of the local file.
+The `dst` defines the remote destination.
+If `--file` points to a directory or multiple `--file` flags are set, `--dst` represents the destination directory, otherwise it represents the remote file name.

 #### chunk-size